-Performance for the group's STI scheme is measured at the group, business unit and team level against the agreed targets set for average monthly return on net assets (RONA) and operating profit, as well as on an individual basis.
+Performance for the group's STI scheme is measured at the group, business unit and team level against the agreed targets set for average monthly RONA and operating profit, as well as on an individual basis.

-The table below summaries the group performance for the 2022 financial year.
+The table below summaries the group performance for the 2023 financial year.